King George Hospital, London: Teaching

 The hospital serves as a teaching hospital for medical students from Barts and The London School of Medicine and Dentistry.

 Entertainment and refreshments

 The local hospital radio service is provided by Bedrock Radio, a registered charity.

 The radio services are provided to King George Hospital as streaming services, distributed by the Bedrock Radio mobile app and website which can be accessed within hospitals, units and clinics through NHS WiFi.

 The hospital has a League Of Friends Shop situated in the main entrance.

 Transport

 London Buses routes 173, 296, 362, 396 and EL3 all serve the hospital, with bus stops located outside the main entrance.
 Route 66 also serves the nearby Eastern Avenue, which is a 10-minute walk from the hospital.
-The nearest railway station is Goodmayes on the Great Eastern Main Line, with services currently operated by TfL Rail.
+The nearest railway station is Goodmayes on the Great Eastern Main Line, with services currently operated by the Elizabeth line.
 The nearest Underground stations are Newbury Park on the Central line and Dagenham Heathway on the District line.